← All posts

 Cooling the Cloud: The Water-Intensive Process

 However, this process, while effective, is not without its drawbacks.
-The cooling and humidification systems in a data center are the major contributors to water consumption.
+A data center's cooling and humidification systems are the major contributors to water consumption.
 While there are ways to improve water efficiency, such as elevating chilled water temperatures and recycling water, these methods still necessitate additional energy for treating the recycled water.

 Transparency and Consumption: A Closer Look at Tech Giants

-Despite tech giants like Google, Amazon, and Microsoft beginning to share their water consumption data,industry-wide transparency is still far from being the norm.
+Despite tech giants like Google, Amazon, and Microsoft beginning to share their water consumption and carbon footprint data, industry-wide transparency is still far from being the norm.
 There is a growing concern about the sufficiency of water resources for neighboring communities, especially in the shadow of these digital behemoths.

 Consider Google, for instance, which consumed approximately 5 billion gallons of water for cooling its data centers in 2022 alone.
 This figure gives us a glimpse of the immense water footprint of major cloud providers, including Microsoft, Amazon, and Meta, due to their operational needs.